DMing is a Performance Art

 Performing Live Means Paying Attention To The Audience

 The best live performers are adaptable.
 They pay attention to the audience and they alter the piece accordingly.
-If they’re running over time, they skip a scene or a song on their set-list.
+If they’re running over their time, they skip a scene or a song on their set-list.
 If the audience is bored, or unhappy with the content, they shake it up.
 They’re alert and engaged.

 If the performers aren’t paying attention, neither will the audience.